 Create an environment that is conducive to that.
 Take out the television (if you have one in there), remove any distracting technology (that includes your cellphone if need be), and only use the room for its intended purposes.

-Don’t crawl into bed with a snack and binge watch The Wire.
+Don’t crawl into bed with a snack and binge-watch Netflix.
 Please.

 But ask yourself this – what’s more important?
 Staying current on your Instagram feed or waking up with the ability to form a coherent sentence?